Examples from Manhunt:

-- The minute-to-minute gameplay in the first game is remarkably tense and terrifying.
+- The minute-to-minute gameplay is remarkably tense and terrifying.
 The sudden blaring of retro synths when a hunter spots Cash will reliably scare the bejesus out of you.
 Even worse is when several hunters give chase and corner you, and you are quickly reminded just how vulnerable Cash really is.

-- Just about all of the executions in the first game successfully manage to be viciously Gorn-y without crossing over into over-the-top splatter fare.
+- Just about all of the executions successfully manage to be viciously Gorn-y without crossing over into over-the-top splatter fare.
 For some players it'll get to the point where they'll prefer to dispatch enemies with guns or Hasty executions just to avoid watching some of the more horrific executions again.

 - Even though the usual supernatural threats are gone, both Manhunt games put the HORROR into Survival Horror.
 Hell, these games are probably scarier BECAUSE the horror isn't supernatural.
 We may not believe in monsters, but we're all scared of being stalked by some nutjobs in the shadows, who are perfectly willing (and capable) to brutally butcher us for survival, money, racial hatred, perverted sexual desires, raving insanity or simply because they just love to kill.